The return to the hard state of GX 339-4 as seen by Suzaku: Acknowledgments

 \section{Acknowledgments}

-POP acknowledges financial support from CNES and the French PNHE.
-This work is part of the CHAOS project ANR-12-BS05-0009 supported by the french Research National Agency (http://www.chaos-project.fr)Ó .
-This research has made use of data obtained from the Suzaku satellite, a collaborative mission between the space agencies of Japan (JAXA) and the USA (NASA).
+The authors thanks the referee for a careful reading of the manuscript and for his/her comments that well improve its quality.
+POP acknowledges financial support from CNES.
+This work is part of the CHAOS project ANR-12-BS05-0009 supported by the french Research National Agency (http://www.chaos-project.fr)Ó. This research has made use of data obtained from the Suzaku satellite, a collaborative mission between the space agencies of Japan (JAXA) and the USA (NASA).